 This procedure is performed transvaginally.
 A needle guide attached to the ultrasound probe will help your doctor to direct a needle through your vaginal wall and into your ovary.
 The needle will be inserted once into your ovary, and each follicle (a small sac of fluid in the ovary that contains a developing egg) will be removed (“aspirated”), one after the other.
 We collect this fluid in a warm test tube and then hand it off to an embryologist, who will identify each egg under a microscope.

-A Hysteroscopy is a procedure done under anesthesia that allows for visualization into the uterine cavity.
-With assistance from abdominal ultrasound and dilatation of the cervix, the physician introduces a thin, camera device known as a hysteroscope past the cervix and into the uterus.
-This device is like a telescope that can ‘see’ into the uterus and even capture images that you will be able to view after your procedure.
+A hysteroscopy is a procedure done under anesthesia that enables our fertility doctors to better evaluate your uterine cavity.
+With assistance from abdominal ultrasound and dilatation of your cervix, your doctor will introduce a thin camera device (called a “hysteroscope”) past your cervix and into your uterus.
+This device is like a telescope that can “see” into your uterus and capture images you can view after your procedure.